pagkly/Zed/Investopedia3/Rating.md

 ## How a Rating Works

-Analysts that work on both the [buy-side](https://www.investopedia.com/terms/b/buyside.asp) and [sell-side](https://www.investopedia.com/terms/s/sellside.asp) of the industry research stocks and write opinions on those stocks, which will often include a rating such as _buy_, _hold_ or _sell_.
-Meanwhile, bonds are rated by the three major [bond rating agencies](https://www.investopedia.com/terms/b/bond-rating-agencies.asp).
+Analysts that work on both the [[buy-side]](https://www.investopedia.com/terms/b/buyside.asp) and [[sell-side]](https://www.investopedia.com/terms/s/sellside.asp) of the industry research stocks and write opinions on those stocks, which will often include a rating such as _buy_, _hold_ or _sell_.
+Meanwhile, bonds are rated by the three major [[bond rating agencies]](https://www.investopedia.com/terms/b/bond-rating-agencies.asp).

 A company can improve its rating score by maintaining as little debt as possible and staying vigilant when sudden changes occur within the company.